-PRINCIPLE 3: Mechanisms for ensuring the quality of public service are in place.
+PRINCIPLE 3: Mechanisms for ensuring the quality of public services are in place.

 PRINCIPLE 4: The accessibility of public services is ensured.

-PRINCIPLE 1: The Government publishes a medium-term budgetary framework on a general government basis that is founded on credible forecasts and covers a minimum time horizon of three years; all budget organisations operate within it.
+PRINCIPLE 1: The government publishes a medium-term budgetary framework on a general government basis that is founded on credible forecasts and covers a minimum period of the three years; all budget organisations operate within it.

-PRINCIPLE 4: A clear debt management strategy is in place and implemented so that the country’s overall debt target is respected and debt servicing costs are kept under control.
+PRINCIPLE 4: There is a clear debt management strategy in place and implemented so that the country’s overall debt target is respected and debt servicing costs are kept under control.

-PRINCIPLE 5: Budget transparency and scrutiny are ensured
+PRINCIPLE 5: Transparent budget reporting and scrutiny are ensured.

-PRINCIPLE 6: The operational framework for financial management and control defines responsibilities and powers; its application by the budget organisations is consistent with the legislation governing public financial management and public administration in general.
+PRINCIPLE 6: The operational framework for internal control defines responsibilities and powers, and its application by the budget organisations is consistent with the legislation governing public financial management and the public administration in general.

-PRINCIPLE 7: Each public organisation implements financial management and control in line with the overall financial management and control policy documents.
+PRINCIPLE 7: Each public organisation implements internal control in line with the overall internal control policy.